Foxy-no/GESF3/README.md

 There are two easy ways to install this tool on your modded Nintendo 3DS:

 1. Manual installation:<br>
-Download the latest release of GESF3 from the GitHub repository.
-Extract the zip file, then copy the 3ds folder to the root of the microSD card.<br>
+Download GESF3.3dsx from the GitHub repository and copy it to `sdmc:/3ds/`.<br>
 The app is now installed, you can launch it from the Homebrew Menu.

 2. Universal Updater support (coming very soon):<br>